Bespectacat/Server-Hosting-Notes/README.md

 # Service Hosting
-Logging and some files to help me arrange/save things for use on the server(s) I host
+Here's where I'll save some files, scripts and other relevant documentation to my self-hosting that others could make use of potentially.

 Current documentation: